 And how does it work exactly?

-We offer three “Go Digital” modules that build on one another.
-In the “Getting started” course, we guide the participants through the first steps of mobile banking.
-We install the PostFinance App together with you on your smartphone, and then practise checking the account balance or reviewing account transactions.
-The “Applying knowledge” lesson is about paying invoices using your smartphone or laptop or setting up standing orders.
-And in the “Consolidation” module, you learn about other digital banking functions and alternative payment solutions such as TWINT.
+We offer two “Go Digital” modules that build on one another.
+In the “Getting started” course, we guide the participants through the first steps of digital banking.
+We show them how to log in to e-finance by smartphone, tablet or laptop, and then practise checking the account balance or reviewing account transactions.
+The “Applying knowledge” lesson is about discovering and setting up free additional features such as push notifications and personal limits, as well as using new payment solutions such as PostFinance TWINT and eBill.
+Participants also gain an insight into PostFinance’s other sub-markets.

 Do you need any prior knowledge for the first “Go Digital” module?